menus12/DAwR-2023-final-project/README.md

 In mathematical terms this will form an equation, _Y = a + bX_.

-_Y_ is the outcome variable, _X_ will be the predictor, _a_ is represents the intercept and _bX_ represents the slope associated with the predicator variable.
+_Y_ is the outcome variable, _X_ will be the predictor, _a_ represents the intercept and _bX_ represents the slope associated with the predictor variable.

 <!--
 #### Does the regional training system have a significant impact on the competitor's performance?